PaddockBux/NovaColumn-WebUI/README.md

 To setup NCWebUI for production or shared use, you will need to edit line 165 in `index.html` and set the fetch URL to the API's public endpoint.

+To run the API, simply run the script with the correct database credentials: `python api.py localhost root password novacolumn`

 The help page (`python api.py -h`) has all of the details of use:

 ```text